 Creating the Consumer Value Chain in Healthcare

-Bill Krause leads innovation and solution development for patient experience management at Change Healthcare.
+Spencer leads consumer experience product management at Change Healthcare.
 He works to help customers capture value through advanced consumer engagement capabilities.

 In a healthcare marketplace increasingly shaped by consumer choice, organizations that focus on improving the consumer journey will help future-proof their business models.
 Payers that deliver a unified consumer experience can reach further downstream to drive outcomes; providers who adopt similar strategies will be able to reach upstream to attract more consumers.